heesookiim/Web-Server-Data-Analysis/README.md

 For further details, refer to `results/malicious_ip.ipynb`.

 #### 2. **Unusual User Agent: `axios/1.6.7`**
-Unlike typical user agent values such as Mac or Windows identifiers, `axios/1.6.7` exhibited unusual behavior:
+Unlike typical user agent values such as Mac or Windows identifiers, there was one user agent value called `axios/1.6.7` that exhibited unusual behavior:
   - Consistent 5-second interval requests targeting the stats page.

 For additional insights, review `results/weird_user_agent.ipynb`.